 The application, ballot information, and plan for the space went to a government minister for a final decision at the end of April.
 The Government recognised our right to buy the space, the first decision of its kind in urban Scotland.
 The Scottish Land Fund also agreed to cover 94% of the asking price for the building.

 Now we are into the challenging phase of developing the plans, putting the processes in place, and securing the funds to make the community’s vision a reality.

 On 6th September 2017 Action Porty got hold of the keys.
 An open day on September 9th previewed the space to the community.
-Essential remedial work has now begun, prior to Bellfield opening to the community in June 2018.
+Essential remedial work began, prior to Bellfield opening to the community in June 2018.